Steficalde/CorniglianoChatAI/README.md

 #### Tokenization and Lemmatization

-Every single phrase on input and on the database will be tokenized, that's mean that phrases will be divided in words.
+Every single phrase on input and on the database will be tokenized, that means that phrases will be divided in words.
-Every single will be lemmatized, that's mean that the word will be processed and reduced to its canonical form.
+Every single word will be lemmatized, that means that the word will be processed and reduced to its canonical form.
-With the lemmatization, with this it is customary to also remove the forbidden characters.
+With the lemmatization is common to also remove the forbidden characters.

 Code :
 - Implement a lemmatizer :